Samsung/tizen-docs/docs/platform/what-is-tizen/overview.md

 Since 2012, Tizen has been expanding as smart gadgets have become generalized and connected.
 By accommodating various device types, Tizen is gearing up for the new era of convergence.
 As of now, there is a wide variety of Tizen devices on the market:

-- TV & Audio : Samsung Smart TVs, Samsung Lyfestyle TV, Samsung Smart Monitor, Samsung Sound Bar
+- TV & Audio: Samsung Smart TVs, Samsung Lifestyle TV, Samsung Smart monitor, Samsung sound Bar
-- Display : Samsung Smart Signage, Samsung Flip, Samsung Kiosk
+- Display: Samsung Smart Signage, Samsung Flip, Samsung Kiosk
-- Smart appliances: Samsung Family Hub Fridge, Samsung air conditioner, Samsung washing machine
+- Smart appliances: Samsung family hub fridge, Samsung air conditioner, Samsung washing machine
 - Wearables: Samsung Galaxy Watch series (Galaxy Watch, Galaxy Watch Active, Galaxy Watch Active2, Galaxy Watch3), Gear series (Gear 2, Gear 2 Neo, Gear S, Gear S2, Gear S3)
 - Mobile phones: Samsung Z series (Z1(3G), Z3(3G/LTE), Z2(LTE), Z4)
-- Tablets: DIGMA Plane 8501 3G
+- Tablets: Digma Plane 8501 3G
-- Cameras: Samsung NX-series(NX300, NX30, NX2000, NX1, NX500), Gear 360
+- Cameras: Samsung NX series (NX300, NX30, NX2000, NX1, NX500), Gear 360
-- OBD : Samsung Connect Auto
+- OBD: Samsung Connect Auto

-Samsung is holding the highest market share in the global TV market and its recent models are all based on the Tizen platform.
-It is expected for the Tizen platform to broaden its ecosystem with increasing market requirements and user demands.
+Samsung holds the highest market share in the global TV market and its recent models are all based on the Tizen platform.
+It is expected that the Tizen platform to broaden its ecosystem with increasing market requirements and user demands.

 ## Productivity